Common Symptoms of a Surging Respiratory Virus and Tips for Prevention

 By George Citroner

-A respiratory virus that’s not COVID-19 or the flu is making its rounds in Northern California, hitting cities such as Sacramento and Davis.
+A respiratory virus that’s neither COVID-19 nor the flu is making its rounds in Northern California, hitting cities such as Sacramento and Davis.

 Based on wastewater testing, health officials are seeing high levels of human metapneumovirus (HMPV)—an illness that can cause cold-like symptoms but can also lead to more serious complications, especially among young children, the elderly, and those with weakened immune systems.